- Lower School String Ensemble (Grades 2-5)

 Performances include school functions as well as evening concerts in the winter and spring.
 Students must inform their advisor and the Jazz Ensemble Director of their intent for this activity to count towards their Arts graduation requirement.

-The Notables earn a standing ovation at the spring 2017 Inter A Cappella Concert.
+The Notables earn a standing ovation at the Inter A Cappella Concert.

 - Coro Primo (Grade 2)

 Coro Primo, or First Choir, is the first step in Haverford’s choral offerings.
 The Coro Primo experience provides a fun and challenging opportunity for children to learn ensemble singing in unison and in simple part work.
 This is part of our second grade music curriculum; every student participates.

 Coro Primo has age appropriate daytime performance opportunities and one evening concert in the spring.
 The first performance kicks off the Dr. Martin Luther King, Jr. Day activities at The Haverford School.
 After this opening performance, the boys are encouraged to participate with their families in the many volunteer opportunities that make up that special morning.
 In the spring, there is a field trip to perform at a nursing/retirement home.

 The Treble Choir is the second step on the journey to learning choral singing at The Haverford School.
 Comprised of all 3rd and 4th grade boys in the School, the Treble Choir continues to develop proper singing technique including posture, core breathing, proper phonation, breath support and control, diction, and phrasing.
 Boys learn to perform music from various genres, cultures, and languages in unison, two, three, or even four parts.
 Score reading is emphasized so that students understand the layering that occurs in composition and are able to recognize and distinguish their part from others’.
 Elements of the music are used as teaching opportunities such as repeats, first and second endings, dynamics, accents, and form.